PJC2010/portfolio-wireframe/README.md

 # Portfolio Wireframe

 Wireframe for my portfolio site.

+Navigation bar is responsive and will collapse into hamburger bar when display is <600px.